Amsterdam-Internships/Pole-Part-Segmentation/README.md

 #### If you are running the pipeline for a custom dataset:  <br />

-* Before running the training algorithm, split your data using the stratified split code `0 - stratified_split_for_laz.py` in KPConv folder.
+* Before running the training algorithm, split your data using `./KPConv/0_stratified_split_for_laz.py`.
 This code is reading laz format.
 Note that for handling `.ply` files requires some modifications.
+In this step, modify the `test_size` variable to determine what percentage of the dataset is dedicated to validation and test (combined).
+Also, modify the `val_size` variable to determine what percentage of the splitted test set is dedicated to validation.
+The output of the code is three folders of `train_ply`, `test_ply`, and `val_ply` inside the original data folders.
-* Prepare the data using `Prepare_data_xyzrgbi.py` .
-This code prepares .laz files, saves them as `.ply` with normalized coordinates, color and intensity values and gives them proper names.
+* Prepare the partitioned data using `1_prepare_data_xyzrgbi.py` .
+This code prepares .laz files, saves them as `.ply` with normalized coordinates, color and intensity values (16bit) and gives them proper names.
 If your dataset does not contain intensity or color values you need to modify the code to skip related code lines.
+The code rewrites prepared point clouds in `train_ply`, `test_ply`, and `val_ply` folders in .ply format.
+The taregt directory should be modified and set to the parent folder containing all the splits.
 * Create a `Data` folder inside the `KPConv` folder and add the three folders of `train_ply`, `val_ply`, and `test_ply` containing the prepared point clouds to it.
 * Modify the `self.path` variable in the `./KPConv/datasets/ShapeNetPart.py` to read the point clouds from the `Data` folder.
 * Determine whether the intensity and color values are going to be fed into the model in the `./KPConv/training_ShapeNetPart.py` and `./KPConv/utils/config.py` by modifying the boolean variables `intensity_info` and `color_info`.